Haslev: History

 Prior to 1 January 2007, Haslev was a town in Haslev Municipality (kommune).
 On 1 January 2007 Haslev as the result of Kommunalreformen ("The Municipal Reform" of 2007), became a town in Faxe municipality.

+Transport

+Haslev is served by Haslev railway station which is connected to Køge and Næstved and the rest of the Danish rail network by the Little South railway line.
+Busses run from the station to neighbouring towns, villages and areas.

+European road E47 passes a short distance east of Haslev.